Skip to Content

 1. Unusual quietness or excessive vocalization

-3. Loss of interest in favorite foods or treats
+3. Appetite loss or decreased interest in favorite treats

 Caring for a Bird With a Broken Beak